 With smart-bed technology, robotic technology for certain surgical procedures, and automated laboratory processing, the innovations at Humber River Hospital are a revolution for smart hospitals of the future.

-heating, cooling, and ventilation system that pumps 100 per cent fresh air throughout the building, a first in North America.
-To achieve an energy efficiency model that is a 47 per cent improvement on that of the Energy Star Portfolio Manager Canada target for hospitals, the team also integrated energy-efficient lighting design and high-performance insulation in the roof and walls, and devoted 38 per cent of the project’s 1.8 million square feet to green space.
+heating, cooling, and ventilation system that pumps 100% fresh air throughout the building, a first in North America.
+To achieve an energy efficiency model that is a 47% improvement on that of the Energy Star portfolio manager Canada target for hospitals, the team also integrated energy-efficient lighting design and high-performance insulation in the roof and walls and devoted 38% of the project’s 1.8 million square feet to green space.

 “Surpassing the project’s intended LEED® Silver classification to achieve LEED® Gold is testimony to the entire collaborative team’s relentless pursuit of achieving unprecedented energy efficiency targets to reduce Humber River Hospital’s carbon footprint and create a facility that balances energy efficiency and innovative technology, enabling the hospital to focus on its core business of providing exemplary patient care,” said PCL Toronto project director Bruce Macpherson.

-For more information on developing the most energy-efficient, fully-digital acute-care hospital in North America, consult this case study and check out this video:
+For more information on developing the most energy-efficient, fully-digital acute-care hospital in North America, check out this video: